Variational Adaptive Gaussian Decomposition: Scalable Quadrature-Free Time-Sliced Thawed Gaussian Dynamics: Numerical Illustrations

 In addition to the overlap with SOFT results, following Ref.~\citenum{kongTimeSlicedThawedGaussian2016}, we correlate the mirror-image of the initial wave function with the time-propagated one,

 measuring the extent of tunneling captured by the various levels of approximation.

-In Fig.~\ref{fig:1ddbwell}, we show the overlap of the semiclassical solutions with the SOFT wave function (Fig.~\ref{fig:1ddbwell}~(a)) and the absolute value of the mirror correlation function, Eq.~\ref{eq:mirror-corr} (Fig.~\ref{fig:1ddbwell}~(b)).
-The VAGD procedure used $W_\text{min} = 5.0$.
-From the overlaps, we see that the TGA result falters immediately, giving an overlap of almost 0.0 at $t\approx 75\,a. u.$, at which time the wavefunction has completely tunneled from the left to the right well.
+In Fig.~\ref{fig:1ddbwell}, we show the overlap of the semiclassical solutions with the SOFT wave function (Fig.~\ref{fig:1ddbwell-overlap}) and the absolute value of the mirror correlation function, Eq.~\ref{eq:mirror-corr} (Fig.~\ref{fig:1ddbwell-mirror}).
+The VAGD procedure used $W_\text{min} = 7.5$.
+From the overlaps, we see that the TGA result falters immediately, giving an overlap of almost 0.0 at $t\approx 75\,a. u.$, at which time the SOFT wavefunction has completely tunneled from the left to the right well.
 This first tunneling event corresponds to the maximum of $\abs{C(t)}$ at around $t\approx 75\,a. u$.
 The subsequent lowering of the correlation function corresponds to the wave function tunneling back to the initial well.

-Notice in Fig.~\ref{fig:1ddbwell}~(b), the TGA wave function does not tunnel at all.
+Notice in Fig.~\ref{fig:1ddbwell-mirror}, the TGA wave function does not tunnel at all.
 This is expected because of its purely classical nature.
-It is interesting that in our VAGD-TGA simulations, upto $K=8$, the wave function does not really tunnel.
+It is interesting that in our VAGD-TG simulations, upto $K=8$, the wave function does not really tunnel.
 As we move from $K=8$ to $K=9$, there is a jump in the amount of tunneling captured.
-Qualitatively, all the essential features of $\abs{C(t)}$ is achieved by a $K=9$ calculation, though the quantitative agreement is still missing.
+Qualitatively, all the essential features of $\abs{C(t)}$ are captured by a $K=9$ calculation, though the quantitative agreement is still missing.
 It is the second tunneling event back to the original well that proves to be even more challenging.
 Using a maximum of $K=14$ trajectories, we start to get quantitative agreement of the correlation function upto a maximum time of $t=150$.
-This is a significant improvement over the original TSTG method~\cite{kongTimeSlicedThawedGaussian2016}, which used 2048 trajectories in comparison to VAGD method using tens of trajectories.
+This is a significant improvement over the original TSTG method~\cite{kongTimeSlicedThawedGaussian2016}, which used 2048 trajectories (without filtering), and the TS Herman-Kluk method~\cite{burantRealTimePath2002}, which used around 525 trajectories.
+VAGD-TG, in comparison, requires tens of trajectories to get the numerically exact result.